 A component of the National Institutes of Health that supports and conducts research on the processes involved in hearing, balance, smell, taste, voice, speech, and language with the goal of helping those who have a communication disorder.
 The website contains information on hearing disorders as well as links to other organizations and sources of information dealing with hearing impairment.
 Free publications on hearing impairment and other communication disorders can be ordered by contacting the institute.

 American Academy of Otolaryngology – Head and Neck Surgery

 The world’s largest academy representing ear, nose, and throat specialists.
-Their Web site contains information on a variety of health topics involving the ears, such as noise exposure and hearing aids.
+Their website contains information on a variety of health topics involving the ears, such as noise exposure and hearing aids.
 Some information is also available in Spanish.
-There is a “Find an Otolaryngologist” feature, which can search for a physician by name, location, or subspecialty.
+There is a “Find an ENT” feature, which can search for a physician by name, location, or subspecialty.

 American Academy of Audiology

 The world’s largest professional organization of audiologists.
 The website has “Consumer Guides” on a number of hearing-related topics, including information about how to purchase hearing aids and how to cope with hearing loss.
 It also has several guides in Spanish.
 The website also includes a section of frequently asked questions about audiologists and a “Find an Audiologist” feature that can search for an audiologist by location both within and outside the United States.